danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 ## Adding authentication to flask admin
 After playing around with flask admin, you'd have noticed that something very important is missing...**Authentication**

-Now, there are several ways of adding authentication to flask admin, but i'm going to show you how to integrate our Authentication system with flask admin.
+Now, there are several ways of adding authentication to flask admin, but I'm going to show you how to integrate our current Authentication system with flask admin.

 First of all, it would make more sense to keep all our "admin stuff" in a separate file in order to keep the main application file clean.
 Let's call that admin file **admin.py**